KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Jesus and John Wesley, Social Pioneers

-Maybe the United Methodist Church need look no further than [social network](http://en.wikipedia.org/wiki/Social_network) pioneers Jesus and John Wesley for inspiration.
+As software and mobile reorganize the world, perhaps members of the the United Methodist Church need look no further than [social network](http://en.wikipedia.org/wiki/Social_network) pioneers Jesus and John Wesley for inspiration in how adapt.

 Jesus grew a social network that consisted of family, friends, and followers, who spread his message by word of mouth until it became viral the world over.